StylesAW/data_pipeline_lol/README.md

 # Description
 This project automates the extraction, transformation, and loading (ETL) of League of Legends statistics using Python, SQL and other tools or technologies.
-The pipeline is orchestrated with Apache Airflow via Astronomer, and the data is stored in Snowflake for analysis, finally I connected snowflake to tableu in order to create an updated dashboard.
+The pipeline is orchestrated with Apache Airflow via Astronomer, and the data is stored in Snowflake for analysis, finally I connected snowflake to Tableu in order to create an updated dashboard.

 The process ensures up-to-date, clean data ready for reporting and visualization by means of tableu dashboards **(This dashboard will stay updated through the pipeline).**